Texas Tech University

 The webinar featured expert insights from Dr. Ali Nejat, Director of CECREH at Texas Tech University, alongside Elena White, CEO of Connective, and Madison Sloan, JD, Director of the Disaster Recovery & Fair Housing Project at Texas Appleseed.
 The conversation was moderated by Christopher Rios, Vice President of Social Impact at Wells Fargo, and hosted by Katie Sirakos, Program Officer at the Asset Funders Network.

-For more information on the discussions and to access resources related to funding asset preservation, visit the Asset Funders Network event page.
+For more information and related resources, visit the Asset Funders Network event page.